phronmophobic/blog/markdown/fastleannative.md

 - Adding or removing arguments to functions
 - Changing the data type of a function argument or return value

-Removing functions and adding/removing arguments should be self explanatory, but what it means to change the datatype of an argument or return value can be a bit tricky.
+Removing functions and adding/removing arguments should be self-explanatory, but what it means to change the datatype of an argument or return value can be a bit tricky.
 The main reason is that many C apis accept or return pointers to structs.
 An API can make some changes to the layout of structs passed by reference without breaking the API (some changes will still be breaking).

 ### Struct Layout changes and compatibility